0%

 Can used glass windows be sold?

 Yes, but it is often tricky to sell glass windows at any comparable market price.
-The only situation in which someone would actually want to purchase your glass windows is for historical preservation purposes, so it’s unlikely that someone will take you up on it.
+The only situation in which someone would want to purchase your glass windows is for historical preservation purposes, so it’s unlikely that someone will take you up on it.

 However, if you happen to have a glass window that is of significant historical value, it is likely possible to sell it to a local shop.
 Even if the window pane itself isn’t usable anymore, you can likely still sell the frame for a good amount of money.